lukaszbudnik/docker-scala/README.md

 docker-scala
 ============

-Dockerfile for installing Typesafe stack on base Ubuntu docker image
+Dockerfile for installing OpenJDK 7 and Scala 2.10 on top of Ubuntu 12.04 LTS.